Metalax0/Simple-CV/README.md

 # Simple-CV
 This project was a part of my college assignment.
-It was made primarily using HTML and CSS.
+It was made primarily using HTML and CSS (internal and external).
 However, some JS has also been used